Pre-Registration FAQ’s for Continuing Students

 What if I can't find a course in Pre-Registration?

-There are certain types of courses that are not included in Pre-Registration, which are listed below.
-However, if you feel there is a course missing that should be included, please email email@example.com.
+There are certain categories of classes that are not included in pre-registration, which are listed below.
+However, if you feel there is a class missing that should be included, please email email@example.com

-- Graduate Level Courses (30000 and above) are not included in the College Pre-Registration process.
-These courses should be added via the Consent Form at the beginning of the quarter.
+- Graduate Level Courses (30000 and above) are not included in the College pre-registration process.
+These classes should be added via the Consent Form at the beginning of the quarter.
 The form is available on the Add/Drop site beginning the Wednesday after the end of the quarter.
-NOTE: Consent forms for Autumn quarter courses will not be available until the Wednesday after the Summer quarter ends.
+NOTE: Consent forms for Autumn quarter classes will not be available until the Wednesday after the Summer quarter ends.

-- Late course additions by departments cannot be accommodated in Pre-Registration.
-These courses will be available during Add/Drop (starting Monday of finals week).
+- Late additions by departments cannot be accommodated in pre-registration.
+These classes will be available during Add/Drop (starting Monday of finals week).

 Why can't I access Pre-Registration?

-Students who are graduating in the current quarter or who will be studying abroad the next quarter are not eligible to participate in the Pre-Registration process.
+Students who are graduating in the current quarter or who will be studying abroad in the following quarter are not eligible to participate in the pre-registration process.